Events & Other News

 Upcoming Events

-Guided Tours - Washington Crossing Historic Park (PA) - June 17, 24, July 1.
-David works part-time as a historical interpreter at the WCHP Visitor Center (215-493-4076)—open 10 am to 5 pm—where he is available to autograph books and joins other interpreters in giving guided tours.
+Guided Tours - Washington Crossing Historic Park (PA) - June 14, 21, 28 and July 5.
+David is employed part-time as a historical interpreter at the WCHP Visitor Center (215-493-4076)—open 10 am to 5 pm—where he is available to autograph books and joins other interpreters in giving guided tours.
 Information about tours and the option to purchase tickets are provided herePlease note: The identity of the person giving a tour at any particular time cannot be determined in advance of that date.

 Past Speaker Events